Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Again, that’s just an example, you’d want to swap interrupts and kill order if you’ve got Emergency Chemical Purge instead.

-It’s probably best to do the Sporogenic Probe Droid first in this situation because it will just wipe you if you mess up the interrupts too much, and it gets harder and more punishing to interrupt whenever you make a mistake.
+It’s probably best to do the Sporogenic Probe Droid first in this situation because it will just wipe you if you mess up the interrupts too much and you can’t protect yourself from its damage.

 Still, it’s much better if you can just interrupt everything.